streamnative/function-mesh-website/docs/scaling.md

   >
   > If you specify multiple metrics for the HPA to scale up, the HPA controller evaluates each metric, and proposes a new scale based on that metric.
 The largest of the proposed scales will be used as the new scale.

-This example shows how to auto-scale the number of Pods to `8` when 20% CPU is utilized.
+This example shows how to auto-scale the number of Pods to `8` when 20% CPU is used.

 1. Specify the CPU-based autoscaling metric under `pod.builtinAutoscaler` in the Pulsar Functions CRD.